zbhavyai/quote-weaver/README.md

 # Quote Weaver

-Generating humorous quotes (using Gemini) on a particular topic, and as if they were said by some popular person.
+Generating humorous rhyming quotes using Gemini API on programming topics, and as if they were said by a celebrity.

 ## Development